Example Opening Statements

 - Plaintiff's Opening Statement Motor Tort: Part 1 and Part 2 (or read the entire first day of the trial to see it in full context)

-- Car Accident Plaintiff's Opening Statement (click here for full transcript of the entire trial)
+- Car Accident Plaintiff's Opening Statement (click here for the complete transcript of the entire trial)

 - Opening Statements Motor Vehicle Injury Suit

-Below are PowerPoint presentatoins from an opening in a case we tried in September, 2013 in which the client was awarded $5.5 million and another in May, 2014 where the client was awarded $5.2 million.
-The first is a little truncated because we took out much of the good stuff because we do not want to name the plaintiff or the doctor.
-The PowerPoint had tons of deposition clips and we did not want to put the doctor and his experts videotaped depositions on-line.
-On the second PowerPoint, we sought and received permission from the client to post his material on line without redactions.
+Below are PowerPoint presentations from an opening statement in a case we tried where the client was awarded $5.5 million and another where the client was awarded $5.2 million.
+The first is truncated because we took out much of the good stuff because we do not want to name the doctor.

-We are giving high tech openings that really give the jury a chance to understand the evidence.
-It is very effective in communicating to jurors information in the manner in which they demand it in 2014.
+Our lawyers are giving high-tech opening statements that give the jury and the court a chance to understand the evidence.
+It is very effective in communicating to jurors information in the manner in which they demand it in 2021.

 Defense lawyers are now trying to stop us from showing the jury what the evidence will show by filing motions in advance.

 We usually win this motion without qualification.
-The law and common sense are so much on our side it is ridiculous.
-But defense counsel is fighting these hard and we have to be ready to show the court what the law really is.10 Tips to Giving an Opening Statement for Plaintiffs' Counsel
+The law and common sense are ridiculously on our side.
+But defense counsel is fighting back hard, and plaintiffs' lawyers have to be ready to show the court what the law is.14 Tips for Giving an Opening Statement to Plaintiffs' Lawyers

 - Speak in the present tense.
 This method of storytelling keeps the listener interested and creates a real sense of immediacy that is critical to keeping the jury's attention

-- Juries expect a high tech presentation in 2014 and you should give it to them.
-But use technology to show them the evidence.
-Show them the evidence you plan to use: deposition testimony, medical records, documents, etc. Don't use PowerPoint and just give them an outline.
+- Juries expect a high-tech presentation in 2023.
+Give it to them.
+Use technology to show them the evidence.
+Show the evidence you plan to use: deposition testimony, medical records, documents, etc. Don't use PowerPoint and just give them an outline.

 - Don't write checks you can't cash.
 Tell them what the evidence will show.
 Don't oversell the case you have.

 - Don't begin advocating until you are more than halfway through your opening.
 Just give the facts neutrally.
-You have to develop credibility with the jury before you begin to point fingers.
+You have to develop credibility with the jury before pointing fingers.

 - Educate the jurors about the case.
 Juries appreciate lawyers that provide real information to them that they can use.

-- Save the long speech about how grateful you are for their service.
+- Save your long speech about your gratitude for their service.
 Jurors want to do their jobs correctly and go home.
-They don't care about your gratitude.
+They don't care about your gratitude, which almost invariably comes off as hokey.
+I'm also not a fan of "ladies and gentlemen" because people do not talk that way in real life.
+Get right to what this case is about.

 - Explain the case to the juror like you would try to explain it to a friend.
 Save the big words and the pomp and circumstance.

 - Begin by telling the jury the simple rule that would be applied to the case.
 Jurors are worried they won't be able to do their jobs because they won't understand it.
-This reassures them that there will be a clear road to make their decision.
+This rule reassures them that there will be a clear road to make their decision.
+The rule is usually a safety rule.

 - Bonus Tip: read this book.
-Then read it again.
+Then reread it.

-Every lawyer has a different process in preparing an opening.
-My process for an opening statement is to spend no more than a hour or two writing it out as if I was required to write a transcript of the opening statement.
-I read it out loud to myself and then I make a shorter handwritten outline, never looking back at the original draft.
+Every lawyer has a different process for preparing an opening.
+My process for an opening statement is to spend no more than an hour or two writing it out as if I was required to write a transcript of the opening statement.
+I read it out loud to myself, then make a shorter handwritten outline, never looking back at the original draft.

-I never even bring the opening statement outline to trial - it is all just a process.
-I think when lawyers draft out a script and stick with it, their presentation is too canned and they are no longer having a real conversation with the jury.
+I never even bring the opening statement outline to court - it is all just a process.
+When lawyers draft a script and stick with it, their presentation is too canned, and they are no longer having a real conversation with the jury.

 The defendant is Maryland Machine Contractors.
 The testimony you are going to hear is going to be complicated at times.
-But the rule you are going to be asked to apply by the judge is a very simple rule: Did Maryland Machine build a mechanical system that was defectively designed that lead to the death of Cindy Manning?III.
-What did the Defendant do? (opening focuses first on what the defendant did)
+But the rule you will be asked to apply by the judge is a simple rule: Did Maryland Machine build a mechanical system that was defectively designed that led to the death of Cindy Manning?III.
+What Did Defendant Do? (opening focuses first on what the defendant did)

-In 2007, the defendant Maryland Machine built a Machine system at Crawford Sugar Factory.
+In 2019, the defendant Maryland Machine built a machine system at Crawford Sugar Factory.
 This is an exhibit of what they built.
-Now, if you have lived in Baltimore, you have almost certainly seen the Crawford Sugar sign at the Inner Harbor.
-The factory has been here since the '20s .
-But the system at issue was redesigned in 2007 and built by Maryland Machine.
+If you have lived in Baltimore, you have almost certainly seen the Crawford Sugar sign at the Inner Harbor.
+The factory has been here since the '20s.
+But the system was redesigned in 2020 and built by Maryland Machine.

 The system is in a place called the Wash House.
-In the Wash House, a hot, chemical slurry is used to begin to convert the sugar that comes out of the fields into the sugar that you put in your coffee.
+In the Wash House, a hot, chemical slurry is used to convert the sugar that comes out of the fields into the sugar you put in your coffee.

-This right here is a valve that you can turn on and off to stop the flow.
-So if you want to service the strainer, clean it out or whatever, you need to close this value.
+This is a valve you can turn on and off to stop the flow.
+So if you want to service the strainer, clean it out, or whatever, you need to close this value.

-The strainer needs to be cleaned between 3 and 6 times a day.
+The strainer needs to be cleaned between three and six times a day.
 So when they regularly cleaned the strainer, they had to:

 - Close this valve, and